 Providing clear, straightforward, environmental information has benefits for consumers and business alike.
 Information about the environmental impacts and qualities of products and services and environmental claims (sometimes called ‘green’ claims) can help consumers make informed buying choices.

-Advertisers should also be aware of the relevant Fact Sheets published by the Commerce Commission including Guidelines for Green Marketing, December 2008,
+Advertisers should also be aware of relevant environmental claims guidelines published by the Commerce Commission.

 This Code covers all words and visual depictions in all advertising containing environmental claims and includes packaging shown in advertisements.